 Bitcoin is free software.
 So if you are a developer, you can use your super-powers to do good and improve Bitcoin.
 Or you can build amazing new services or software that can use Bitcoin.

-The Bitcoin Foundation and many other non-profit organizations are dedicated to protecting and promoting Bitcoin.
+Many non-profit organizations are dedicated to protecting and promoting Bitcoin.
 You can help these groups by joining them and taking part in their projects, discussions and events.

 Speak about Bitcoin to interested people.
 Write about it on your blog.
 Tell your favorite shops you would like to pay with Bitcoin.
 Help keeping merchant directories up to date.
 Or be creative and make yourself a nice Bitcoin T-shirt.